vodquang96/django-anymail/docs/sending/anymail_additions.rst

     Mixin class that adds Anymail's ESP extra attributes and convenience methods to other :class:`~django.core.mail.EmailMessage` subclasses.

-    For example, with the `django-mail-templated`_ package's custom EmailMessage:
+    For example, with the :pypi:`django-mail-templated` package's custom EmailMessage:

     .. code-block:: python